openl2m/openl2m/docs/using/basic_view.rst

 The Basic view
 ==============

-Initially when you click on a switch, the SNMP protocol will be used to read all sorts of data from the switch.
+When you click on a device, we will read all sorts of data from the device (depending on the vendor driver!).
-This can take a while; on stacked switches we have seen this take 30-45 seconds for a 5 or 6 member stack.
+This can take a while; on stacked devices we have seen this take 30-45 seconds for a 5 or 6 member stack.
 Please be patient!

 Once data has been retrieved, the basic view will open up, with the following elements.